c2FmZQ/tlsproxy/examples/sso/README.md

 TLSPROXY can be configured to authenticate users with OpenID Connect and SAML identity providers.
 Another option is to use Passkeys for password-less user authentication.
 To configure Passkeys, users still need to authenticate once with OpenID Connect or SAML, but then authentication is done exclusively with Passkeys.

-OpenID Connect has been tested with Google, Facebook, and GitHub as identity providers.
+OpenID Connect has been tested with Google, Facebook, SimpleLogin, and GitHub as identity providers.

 SAML has been tested with Google Workspace.